lepoco/wc-poczta/readme.txt

 == Changelog ==

+= 1.3.2 =
+1. Added error logging to debug.log
+2. Fixes with detection of directories and files

+= 1.3.1 =
+1. Bug fixes in sending e-mails

 = 1.3.0 =
 1. Fixing the weight limit
 2. Correct the display of pickup point in order summary